Lwin-Naing/User-Manual-English-/Set the color of the flooded area.md

 # Set the color of the flooded area

-When reflecting the expected inundation area in 3DTiles, the color of the inundation can be changed and the color can be made transparent.
+When you reflect the expected inundation area in 3DTiles, you can change the color of the inundation can be changed and make colors transparent.

 <br>
 <br>